-We compare two blending systems; a traditional fixed mixer method vs Matcon’s container based IBC system to see which is most efficient at producing blended powders, taking into account the time each system takes from start to finish and the quality of goods produced.
+We compare two blending systems; a traditional fixed mixer method (ribbon mixer or paddle blender) vs Matcon’s container-based IBC system (IBC Tumble Blending) to see which is most efficient at producing blended powders, taking into account the time each system takes from start to finish and the quality of goods produced.

 Firstly, the fixed mixer has to be filled and ingredients blended, then the mix discharges directly into a packing line.
 The next batch can’t begin until the previous batch has completely finished the discharging and packing process.